hindu-comm/weblogs/manasataramgini/2004/04/2004-04-06_war-in-the-konkan.md

 was initiated by Alla-ad-din Khalji when he dispatched his ace commander Maliq Kaffr to wage Jihad on the ancient dynasty of the Kadambas, who were the principal rulers of the Konkans.
-In 1312, the Army of Islam entered the Konkan with a large cavalry force and devastated Gopakapattana the capital of the Kadambas.
+In 1312, the Army of Islam entered the Konkan with a largecavalry force and devastated Gopakapattana the capital of the Kadambas.
 The routed Kadambas fled inwards to Chandrapura, an ancient city of great significance in the shaiva tAntrika tradition, with their surviving army and defended the